Constraints on Phase Transitions in Neutron Star Matter: Phenomenology and Models

-The median of the $\mu(\rho)$ posterior credible bands in Figure\,\ref{fig3} is now taken as a guiding starting point to extract the baryonic quasiparticle properties.
+The median of the $\mu(\rho)$ posterior credible bands in Figure~\ref{fig3} is now taken as a guiding starting point to extract the baryonic quasiparticle properties.
 With an educated ansatz for $m(\rho)$, the density dependence of the potential $U(\rho)$ can then be deduced and further discussed.
-One possible choice is to take $m(\rho)$ (with $m(0) = 939$ MeV) from the non-perturbative FRG calculation employing the chiral nucleon-meson field-theoretical model \cite{Drews2017} discussed in Section \ref{section:chiral}.
-The resulting Landau effective mass $m_L^*(\rho)$ is shown in Figure\,\ref{fig11} together with the potential $U(\rho) = \mu(\rho) - m_L^*(\rho)$.
+One possible choice is to take $m(\rho)$ (with $m(0) = 939$ MeV) from the non-perturbative FRG calculation employing the chiral nucleon--meson field-theoretical model~\cite{Drews2017} discussed in Section \ref{section:chiral}.
+The resulting Landau effective mass $m_L^*(\rho)$ is shown in Figure~\ref{fig11} together with the potential $U(\rho) = \mu(\rho) - m_L^*(\rho)$.
 The 95\% credible band of $\mu(\rho)$ in Figure~\ref{fig3} leads to an uncertainty of about 15\% for $U$ at high densities.
-It is instructive to fit the resulting quasiparticle potential by a series in powers of baryon density for $\rho\lesssim 5\,\rho_0$ (with $\rho_0 = 0.16\,\text{fm}^{-3}$ as before):
+It is instructive to fit the resulting quasiparticle potential by a series in powers of baryon density for $\rho\lesssim 5\,\rho_0$ (with $\rho_0 = 0.16\,\text{fm}^{-3}$, as before):

-The coefficients fitted to the median of $\mu(\rho)$ are:
+The coefficients fitted to the median of $\mu(\rho)$ are

 This pattern reflects a hierarchy of many-body correlations, recalling that the term linear in density represents two-body interactions, the term of order $\rho^2$ corresponds to short-range three-body forces, and so forth.
-The role of the repulsive $N$-body terms with $N>2$ is quite significant: at $\rho\simeq 4\,\rho_0$, corresponding to an average distance of about 1 fm between the baryonic quasiparticles, these terms contribute as much as the two-body forces to the potential $U$ and generate the strong pressure to support heavy neutron stars.
-Of course these statements rely on the ansatz for the density dependent mass $m(\rho)$ which is guided by FRG calculations of pure neutron matter.
-A small fraction of protons in beta-equilibrated matter will not change this picture substantially.
-However, neutron star core compositions that deviate qualitatively from this simplified picture may lead to different conclusions.
+The role of the repulsive $N$-body terms with $N>2$ is quite significant; at $\rho\simeq 4\,\rho_0$, corresponding to an average distance of about 1 fm between the baryonic quasiparticles, these terms contribute as much as the two-body forces to \textls[-4]{the potential $U$ and generate the strong pressure to support heavy neutron stars.
+Of course, these} statements rely on the ansatz for the density-dependent mass $m(\rho)$, which is guided by the FRG calculations of pure neutron matter.
+A small fraction of protons in beta-equilibrated matter will not substantially change this picture.
+However, neutron star core compositions that qualitatively deviate from this simplified picture may lead to different conclusions.

 Finally, consider the dimensionless Fermi liquid parameters, $F_0$ and $F_1$, of the spin-averaged quasiparticle interaction.
-In terms of the quasiparticle mass and potential, they are given as \cite{Friman2019}:
+In terms of the quasiparticle mass and potential, they are given as~\cite{Friman2019}